Credit Card Debt Lawsuit in Florida

 The Statute of Limitations on Credit Card Debt

-One common mistake restarts the clock.
-Making a partial payment on an old debt, even a small one, can reset the five-year period.
-A debtor who sends $50 to a collector on a seven-year-old account may have just given the creditor a fresh five years to sue.
+Making any payment on an old debt—even a small one—restarts the limitations period from the date of that payment.
+A debtor who sends $50 to a collector on a six-year-old account may have just given the creditor a fresh five years to sue for the full balance.
+Debt collectors sometimes encourage partial payments or written acknowledgments for exactly this reason.

-This is the most common misconception in credit card debt cases.
 The five-year statute of limitations controls how long a creditor has to file a lawsuit.
-Once the creditor wins a judgment, the judgment lasts 20 years under § 55.081 of the Florida Statutes—and can be renewed.
+Once the creditor wins a judgment, the judgment lasts 20 years under § 55.081, and a judgment lien can be renewed for an additional 10 years beyond that.
 A debtor who ignores a credit card lawsuit and allows a default judgment has given the creditor two decades to pursue collection.

-The practical difference is enormous.
-Before a judgment, the debtor can raise defenses and the creditor must prove the debt.
-After a judgment, the creditor’s right to collect is established and the only question is which assets can be reached.
+Before judgment, the debtor can raise defenses and the creditor must prove the debt.
+After judgment, the creditor’s right to collect is established.
+The only remaining question is which assets can be reached.

 What Happens After a Credit Card Judgment